 How To Respond to Your Office Action

-2. Reason.
 Consider what the trademark Examiner has requested.
-If it is merely procedural information, you may be able to simply accept changes recommended by the Examiner.
+If it is merely procedural information, you may be able to simply accept the changes recommended by the Examiner.
 If a substantive argument is required, you will need to provide reasons why the Examiner should allow your trademark registration.
-To do this, it may help to remember that a trademark protects goods or services that come from your brand, from being confused with goods or services provided by someone else.
-Using this knowledge as a foundation, you may need to convince the Examiner that consumers of your goods or services will not mistake them from those of your competitor.
+To do this, it may help to remember that a trademark protects goods or services that come from your brand - from being confused with goods or services provided by someone else.
+Using this knowledge as a foundation, you may need to convince the Examiner that consumers of your goods or services will not mistake them from those of your competitors.
 In your argument, you may want to address:

 - Any similarity between your trademark and any other; and

 - Any similarity between your goods or services and the competitor's goods or services

 - Whether the trademarks cited have the same or similar sound, appearance, meaning or commercial impression.

 - Whether customers of your goods or services might be likely to encounter the competing trademark in the same setting.